PiyushSharma1999/cse576ResearchProject/README.md

 **Note:**
 1. Make sure to create the virtual environment with `python3.11` as some dependencies might fail with old versions.
 2. Make sure to run executables such as pip, python, etc. from the `venv/bin` For windows: `./venv/bin/python main/app.py`

+**Another note:**
+Go to config.py and change the model name if wanting to use a different model - read through model.py to see requirements